 HPU is a community that embraces and stands for safe, healthy relationships.
-HPU does not tolerate domestic violence, dating violence, sexual assault or stalking.
+HPU prohibits the crimes of domestic violence, dating violence, sexual assault and stalking.
 As a student, you have a right to expect that you will be treated with respect in your relationships within the HPU community.
 The HPU community wants to take every opportunity to educate our community regarding preventive measures regarding sexual assault and violence.
 All students, incoming and returning community members, are required to view Haven (Understanding Sexual Assault), which is an on-line application geared towards education of all HPU students on the issues associated with sexual assault and relationship violence, taking into account unique perspectives and experiences.
 If you or someone you know may be the victim of sexual misconduct by another member of the University, you may report such misconduct or file a complaint a variety of different ways, however if this is a personal emergency or someone is in need of immediate assistance, please call 911 or 336-841-9111:

 High Point University expects all members of its community to act in respectful and responsible ways towards each other.
 Physical assault and crimes of violence are also subject to criminal prosecution.
 It is the responsibility of each individual in the University community to become educated about such acts and their consequences.
 Where threat of assault or assault and battery exists, the Vice President for Student Life, Dean of Students, or Director of Student Conduct may exclude students from campus until the matter is resolved.